 Hence, prevent your pet to play or hunt rodent even though the dead ones to avoid your pet to become the carrier of rat bite fever.

-Streptobacillus Monilliformis.
-If a person is infected with this type of bacteria through the rat bite, they can undergo rat bite fever symptoms that include fever, rash and polyarthritis.
+Streptobacillus Moniliformin.
+If a person is infected with this type of bacteria through the rat bite, they can undergo rat bite fever symptoms that include fever, rash, and polyarthritis.

-Rash might also occurs in between the fever stage.
+The rash might also occur in between the fever stage.
 This usually appears flat on the skin and can appear in 75% of people who get rat bite fever.
 This rash might be resolved slower than the fever.

 With Spirillum Minus, the rat bite might then form ulcerates and might leave a mark on the skin.
 Fever also will take place and it will feel relapsing and remitting.
 It is very rare to find a patient with joint pain if they are infected with this type of bacteria.